goby-garden/goby-database/notes.md

 The customization of relation sort order is a larger technical challenge that I may have to tackle at some point.
 It sort of contradicts the whole point of the junction table approach by necessitating that data be stored twice or more (to specify the order on each property participating in a relationship).

-But for now I think a simple thing I can do is just add a primary key to my junction tables, and specify that this be used to sort relations, that way it will privilage time added.
+But for now I think a simple thing I can do is just add a date_added timestamp column to my junction tables, and specify that this be used to sort relations, that way it will privilage recency.

 ---